surreal6/linea-y-lineo/README.md

 ### Credits

-Linea y lineo, un microrelato cartesiano by [Julia Olavarrieta](http://estoyhechountrapo.com/) y [Carlos Padial](http://surreal.asturnazari.com)
+Line and line, a cartesian short story by [Julia Olavarrieta](http://estoyhechountrapo.com/) and [Carlos Padial](http://surreal.asturnazari.com)

 Translations by **María Velasco**.